 What if You Can’t Pay Your Taxes?

-If you don’t pay your tax bill, the IRS can file a Notice of Federal Tax Lien, which can damage your credit score.
+If you don’t pay your tax bill, the IRS can file a Notice of Federal Tax Lien, which can damage your credit score and cause other problems.

 Failure to file or pay taxes can result in fines, ruined credit, or even jail time